ecmwf/polytope/readme.md

 - and many more high-dimensional shapes in arbitrary dimensions...

-For more information about the Polytope algorithm, refer to our [paper] (https://arxiv.org/abs/2306.11553).
+For more information about the Polytope algorithm, refer to our [paper](https://arxiv.org/abs/2306.11553).
 If this project is useful for your work, please consider citing this paper.

 ## Installation